• Level of education

 Read more

-Continuous assessment of the practical part, including a practical report.
+Continuous assessment of the practical component, including the writing of a practical work report.

 Read more